Talesoft/tale-jade/GUIDELINES.md

   (Exceptions: Single-letter abbrevations, e.g. PInvoke, GClient)
 - Avoid longer string concatenations
   (e.g. "[$item]" instead of '['.$item.']', implode('', [..substrings..]) for of more than 3 concatenations)
-- All private properties and methods need to be prefixed with _ (To keep consistency with __get/__set-classes and leave all property names open)
-- Protected properties and methods are not to be prefixed with anything
+- Properties and methods are not to be prefixed with anything

 ---